UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 wiggly, flexible surface we get from other methods such as KNN regression.
  As discussed, this can be advantageous in one aspect, which is that for each predictor, we can get slopes/intercept from linear regression, and thus describe the plane mathematically.
-We can extract those slope values from our model object as shown below:
+We can extract those slope values from the `coef_` property of our model object, and the intercept from the `intercept_` property, as shown below.

 ```{code-cell} ipython3
 mlm.coef_